Let’s build your calendar

 3-3-4-4 Custody Schedule

 The 3-3-4-4 schedule gives each parent two blocks per two-week cycle — one of 3 days and one of 4 days.
-This creates a predictable rhythm with moderate transition frequency.
+The first half of the cycle is short blocks, the second half is long blocks.
+It's a less common 50/50 variant for families who want the longer stretches consolidated.

 SMTWTFS